secure-systems-lab/code-style-guidelines/git-github-introduction.md

 * master
 ```

-Next, to add a new branch, which is the preferred method for working on and adding new features, type **git branch new_branch**, where **''new_branch**'' is the name of the new branch:
+Next, to add a new branch, which is the preferred method for working on and
+adding new features, type `git branch new_branch`, where `new_branch`
+is the name of the new branch:

 ```